Universal Charitable Deduction Will Return in 2026

 The provision led to a significant increase in charitable giving.
 In 2020, 42.2 million taxpayers (29.4% of all individual tax returns) used the Universal Charitable Deduction, making total contributions of $10.9 billion.
 Nearly a quarter of these donors had adjusted gross incomes below $30,000.
 In 2021, more than 47 million households used the tax incentive, contributing around $18 billion to nonprofits.

-The “One Big Beautiful Bill Act”, currently making its way through Congress, restores the Universal Charitable Deduction.
-In the House version, the deduction would return with the same dollar limits as before -- $300 per year for individuals, $600 per year for married couples filing jointly.
-The Senate version of the bill is far more generous – limiting the deduction to $1,000 per year for individuals, and $2,000 per year for married couples filing jointly.
+The “One Big Beautiful Bill Act”, signed by President Trump, restores the Universal Charitable Deduction starting in 2026.
+The final version of the bill is far more generous than the provision passed in 2020.
+Under the new UCD, the deduction is a maximum of $1,000 per year for individuals, and $2,000 per year for married couples filing jointly.

 From what we can read about the proposed legislation, the same limitations that were present in the CARES Act also apply to the new deduction.
 It must be in cash, and it cannot be gifts going to donor advised funds, supporting organizations or private foundations.